 Quebec City is divided into the upper town and the lower town.
 The two towns are connected by both a funicular and winding streets.

 Fairmont Le Chateau Frontenac is a Canadian landmark.
 This beautiful building was constructed for the Canadian Pacific Railway in 1894.
 Today it is part of the wonderful Fairmont Hotel Group.
-I stayed at Le Chateau Frontenac and it was a fantastic experience which I would highly recommend.
+I stayed at Le Chateau Frontenac and it was a fantastic experience that I would highly recommend.

 The lower town of Quebec City is filled with cute little cobblestone streets and squares.
 There are many cute stores and restaurants in this atmospheric area.
 Don’t miss Quartier Petit-Champlain.